Stay safe and check the latest government advice at Coronavirus Victoria.

-After the 2020 we all had, a city break is essential.
-Check into one of these quirky spots for the ultimate Melbourne staycation.
+A cosy city break is essential.
+Check into one of these quirky spots for the ultimate Melbourne winter staycation.

 The city’s first ‘luxury lifestyle hotel’ has taken up residence in Collins Arch at W Melbourne.
 Behind the Flinders Lane entry, bold pops of colour reflect the city’s laneway culture.
-And your pug or poodle is welcome to share your Cozy, Wonderful or Fabulous guestroom or suite for the night.
+And your pug or poodle is welcome to share your room or suite for the night.
 Those signature king-size beds and in-room cocktail minibars are totally splurge-worthy.
 With three restaurants and two bars on-site, you can leave the lanes for later.
 Try innovative dining at Adam D’Sylva’s Lollo, basement spot Curious or poolside drinks with views on level 14.

 Lancemore Crossley St